Rnamrata/image_enhancement_for_social_robots/README.md

 Image Enhancement Projects
 Overview
-This repository contains two Jupyter notebooks that demonstrate image enhancement techniques using convolutional neural networks (CNNs) with different activation functions.
+This repository contains three Jupyter notebooks that demonstrate image enhancement techniques using convolutional neural networks (CNNs) with different activation functions.
 These notebooks are part of a study to evaluate the impact of activation functions on the quality of image enhancement, particularly focusing on enhancing low-light images from the LOL dataset.

 Notebooks-
 1. Image Enhancement using ReLU